English: Debate on the use of warfare

 The British Army have also played their part in the war by televising a demonstration on the effectiveness of smart bombs.
 The demonstration showed how the latest technology was being used to target specific bunkers and detonate enemy shelters at a touch of a button.
 Did they forget to mention that the bombs have a hit rate of 40%?
 Did they also forget to state that it is not very easy to spot an averaged sized bunker, half the size of the average living room, at a height of a mile, whilst travelling at 800m/h?
 They are, in fact little more accurate than bomb dropped in the Second World War; at least the planes weren’t travelling as fast.
 The substance carried in a smart bomb could easily wipe out a hospital, killing hundreds of innocent people.

 War is increasingly becoming more dangerous due to the capability of the super-powers which believe that nuclear weapons act as a deterrent to war.
 The UK, US, Russia, China, India and France have nuclear weapons.
 These weapons have unnecessary power and have the capability of killing and maiming millions of innocent people.
 Some nuclear bombs have the capability of destroying the earth twice over.
 Even the storage of such weapons causes radiation which often kills and causes cancer to thousands of people world-wide.
 Nuclear warfare should not be used as a deterrent as the power is totally out of proportion.
-Consequently, not all is what it seems as this text has been ripped from Nahoo at nahoo.net.
+In passing, it is worth mentioning this text has been copied from Nahoo at nahoo.net.
 This had been demonstrated by the bombing of two Japanese cities Nagasaki and Hiroshima, which were both wiped out at the end of the Second World War.
 The force was unnecessary as German allies had already surrendered and the Japanese had no support to continue the war on their own.

 The attitude of war must change.
 It has no place in modern society; there have been countless instances of the terror of war, only a few of which have been illustrated here.
 As we move into a new millennium, our perspective of war should be changed.
 Power is a part of human nature; people are deluded into believing war delivers power.
 War does not: it delivers death.
 A cease to war must require a little effort from all.
 Please consider this simple question: Would you prefer to be at war, or in peace?